hzeller/rpi-rgb-led-matrix/bindings/python/projects/stock-tracker/STOCK-TRACKER-README.md

-# Advanced Stock Tracker with Charts
+# Stock Tracker with Charts

 A sophisticated stock tracker that displays individual stocks with historical price charts, matching the professional layout shown in your reference image.